sassysaanch/sassysaanch.github.io/README.md

 ## Labs and datasets are housed on this page

-### Before attending Week 1 class on 4.5.2023, you MUST INSTALL R and R Studio
+### Before attending Week 1 class on 4.5.2023, you MUST install R and R Studio
 *Here is the [INSTALLATION GUIDE](https://teacherscollege.screenstepslive.com/a/1135059-install-r-and-r-studio-for-mac).*

 ### Course Schedule